InnerSourceCommons/archive.innersourcecommons.org/events/isc-spring-2020.md

 Welcome to the 10th InnerSource Commons taking place in Madrid, Spain!

-### Call For Presentations
-Use this form to submit your proposal [here](https://docs.google.com/forms/d/e/1FAIpQLSfACO3DVCnbuLpGlJrFzhNNJmmweW2M_me-7nTEVAjy4Fa4LA/viewform?usp=sf_link) for the InnerSource Commons Spring Summit 2020

-All proposals are due by midnight, January 10th, 2020.
-All presentations at the Spring Summit, unless otherwise designated by the presenter, will be covered by the Chatham House Rule.
-See the [Chatham House Rule](https://www.chathamhouse.org/about/chatham-house-rule).
+### COVID-19 and InnerSource Commons current Status

+The InnerSource Commons Madrid Summit is taking place at this moment of time.
+We suggest you follow general recommendations by the WHO and once in Spain the Spanish government ones.
+We are updating the [COVID-19 related page](https://innersourcecommons.org/events/isc-spring-2020-coronavirus/) with the last news about the situation in Madrid.

 ### Registration